 FRV prioritises local suppliers, strengthening regional industrial networks and creating indirect jobs where it operates.
 This aligns with our 2023-2026 Sustainability Master Plan, which promotes local sourcing when market conditions permit.
 By doing so, FRV supports sustainable economic growth in local communities while reducing transport-related emissions.

-In 2024, 87% of procurement spending went to local suppliers, down from 99% in 2023.
+In 2024, 87% of procurement spending went to local suppliers20, down from 99% in 2023.
 Countries with the highest local procurement in 2024 included Brazil and Poland (100%), and Australia, the UK, and Spain (over 95%).
 During construction, we rely on non-local suppliers for highly specialised equipment.
-However, in the operation and maintenance phase, we engage in higher rates of local procurement for balance-of-plant works.
+However, in the operation and maintenance phase, we shift heavily toward local procurement, particularly for balance-of-plant works.